melbinrichard/data-mining-for-sustainability/README.md

-# Data Mining for Sustainability
-Can AI empower ESG funds to invest in companies truly committed to sustainability?

-This was the driving question behind this project - Data Mining for Sustainability: Tracking Environmental Progress in the Oil and Gas Sector Using AI.

-For ESG funds, distinguishing between companies genuinely committed to sustainability and those engaging in superficial greenwashing is critical.
-However, reporting inconsistencies often make this task challenging, leaving funds reliant on incomplete and unstandardized data.

-Our project tackles this issue by:

-1️⃣ Automating the extraction of relevant text from annual reports.
+## Project Overview

+This project investigates whether AI-driven data mining can improve the evaluation of corporate environmental performance within ESG-focused investment analysis.

+The core objective was to address a common challenge faced by ESG funds: assessing whether reported sustainability commitments reflect measurable environmental progress, rather than unverified or inconsistent disclosures.
+In practice, this is difficult because annual reports often contain unstructured text, non-standardized metrics, and varying levels of reporting quality across firms.

+To address this, the project developed a data mining and analytics workflow for the oil and gas sector with three main components:

+1. **Automated Text Extraction**
+   Relevant sustainability-related content was extracted from annual reports to reduce manual review effort and improve document-level comparability.

+2. **AI-Based Environmental Metric Identification**
-2️⃣ Using AI to identify key environmental metrics and evaluate corporate claims.
+   AI techniques were used to detect, structure, and evaluate key environmental indicators and corporate sustainability claims from unstructured disclosures.

+3. **Financial and Analytical Assessment**
-3️⃣ Employing financial modeling to explore the link between financial strategies and environmental progress.
+   Extracted ESG-related outputs were combined with financial analysis to examine the relationship between company financial strategies and observed environmental progress.

-The findings bridge the gap between corporate sustainability claims and measurable outcomes, emphasizing the urgent need for standardized ESG reporting and independent audits to ensure accountability and transparency.
+The project ultimately aimed to reduce reliance on fragmented self-reported disclosures by creating a more systematic, reproducible, and evidence-based approach to ESG evaluation.
+The findings highlight the limitations of inconsistent sustainability reporting and reinforce the importance of standardized ESG disclosure frameworks and independent verification mechanisms.